 I’m a first-time mom, so I understand the lure of Babies R Us, Carter’s, and Gymboree.
 You need a formula maker.
 You need a closet full of baby clothes.
 You need a mini food processor.
 You need … to stop.

 Learn from my mistakes.
-Read my list of crap Little One really doesn’t need.
+Read my list of baby items Little One really doesn’t need.

 Skip: Baby towels